-Utilization of the FIFO Memory
+Utilization of the FIFO memory

 Utilization indicates the percentage of the FIFO memory occupied by data that has not been retrieved.
 If the response data of the device is retrieved at a lower rate than new data is generated, the FIFO memory overflows and data is lost.
-In order to avoid data loss, ensure that utilization remains below 15% by setting a high polling rate.
+To avoid data loss, set a high polling rate to ensure that utilization remains below 15 %.

 Utilization Meaning

 0 No data available

-1-100 Data available
+1 100 Data available

-101 Data available, but data lost due to FIFO memory overflowing
+101 Data available, but data lost due to overflowing FIFO memory